Künstlersekretariat - Astrid Schoerke

 Born and raised in Florida, Tzimon Barto received his first piano lessons from his grandmother at the age of five.
 He studied under the famous music-pedagogue and pianist Adele Marcus at the Juilliard School of Music in New York, where he won the Gina Bachauer Competition in two consecutive years.

 Till Fellner’s international career began in 1993 winning First Prize at the renowned Clara Haskil Competition in Vevey, Switzerland.
-Since then, he has been a sought-after guest with major orchestras and in the great music centers of Europe, USA and Japan as well as at numerous renowned festivals.
+Since then, he has been a sought-after guest with major orchestras in the great music centers of Europe, USA and Japan as well as at numerous renowned festivals.

 As soloist, he has appeared with orchestras such as the Berlin Philharmonic, Vienna Philharmonic, Royal Concertgebouw Orchestra, New York Philharmonic, Boston Symphony Orchestra, Chicago Symphony Orchestra and the NHK Symphony Orchestra.